 Pat Rafter – The Australian former world no 1. won 2 U.S Open titles and often wowed the crowds with some breath-taking diving volleys at the net.

 Greg Rusedski – The former U.S Open finalist once held the world record for the fastest serve at a whopping 149 miles per hour.
 He is now a coach with Britain’s junior teams.

 Tim Henman – A gentlemen of the game, ‘Tiger Tim’ carried the weight of British expectation for years but was never quite able to reach a grand slam final.

-Goran Ivanisevic – One of the tennis world’s great characters, the extrovert Croat captured the public imagination as he completed a career Grand Slam in 2001 with an epic Wimbledon final victory against Pat Rafter.
+Goran Ivanisevic – One of the tennis world’s great characters, the extrovert Croat captured the public imagination as he completed a career Grand Slam in 2001 with an epic final victory against Pat Rafter.

 Fabrice Santoro – Born in Tahiti, the charismatic Frenchman never reached a Grand Slam final but enjoyed an unusually long playing career, finally retiring in 2010.
 Playing double handed both sides, he was known for a spectacular shot making facility.

 Seven-time Grand Slam Champion Mats Wilander, former World No. 1s John McEnroe and Stefan Edberg, tennis legends Henri Leconte and Sergi Bruguera and former British No. 1 Jeremy Bates compete in a six-man Legends event.

 In doubles action, the ever-popular Mansour Bahrami, the 2007 Mixed Doubles champion Jamie Murray, former British No. 1 Andrew Castle and three-time Grand Slam Doubles champion Peter McNamara have also signed up to play